-Alex’s work in theatre has included productions in the West End as well as the National Theatre, Royal Opera House, Donmar, RSC, Royal Court, Shakespeare’s Globe, Sheffield Crucible, Old Vic Tunnels and 59e59 in New York.
+Alex’s work in theatre has included productions in the West End and Broadway as well as at the National Theatre, Royal Opera House, Donmar, RSC, Royal Court, Shakespeare’s Globe, Sheffield Crucible, and Old Vic Tunnels.

 Recently these have included The Cripple of Inishmaan in the West End and Broadway (Michael Grandage, staring Daniel Radcliffe), Macbeth in the West End (Jamie Lloyd, staring James McAvoy), and at the National Theatre, Frankenstein (Danny Boyle, as music associate with Underworld, nominated 2012 Olivier for Best Sound Design), Earthquakes in London (Rupert Goold) and Hamlet (Nicholas Hytner).
 Both Hamlet and Frankenstein were broadcast live to cinemas for NT Live.